Keyfactor/ansible-ejbca-signserver-playbooks/ansible_ejbca_signsrv/README.md

 ### Role Variables
 There are numerous variables for this playbook.
 These variables are set in `group_vars` and the `host_vars`.
 Reference the vars files for the settings used to deploy.

+- If you need to re-run the external RA or VA plays to redo anything that failed in the `ansible-ejbca-certreq-cli` role, re-run the play with the variable `-e ra_force_batch_again=true`

 ## Quick Start
 Below you will find the steps to run some common tasks.